 Healthwatch reports quarterly to the public, to our independent board and to the commissioner at Surrey County Council.
 All related information is available on the Healthwatch Surrey website.
 We also produce an Annual Report which is published on or before 30th June each year, which is a report on how we have undertaken statutory activities of Healthwatch for national records.

-The Chair is appointed by the non-executive Directors (not the Member Nominated Directors).
+The Chair is appointed by the non-executive Directors (not the Founding Member Nominated Directors).
 There is no time limit on how long an individual can be Chair.

 No, we’re independent.
 We’re here to represent your voice and we’re completely separate from those providing the service, which means you can be completely honest about your opinions.

 No, Healthwatch England works at the national level. we are a completely independent and separate organistion.
 They take local experiences of care and use them to influence national policy.
 Healthwatch Surrey (and the other local Healthwatch across England) signpost people to local health and social care services.
 We also collect and analyse the experiences that people have of local care to help shape local services.
 We will then feed views and any recommendations to Healthwatch England to act on at a national level.
 Together we form the Healthwatch network.